Bass

 Vary your fly presentation to see what works best in different situations.
 Smallmouth bass in lakes can be caught using a variety of different fly fishing techniques, including stripping, twitching, and dead drifting.
 Experiment with different methods to see what works best.

-Pay attention to the type of cover and structure and target areas known to hold be fish habitat when fly fishing for Bass.
+Pay attention to the type of cover and structure and target areas known to hold fish, their habitat, when fly fishing for Bass.
 Smallmouth bass often relate to cover such as weeds, logs, rocks, and other structures, and are often found in these areas.

 Use a fly line with a good front taper and plenty of backing to help with casting and to allow for longer retrieves.
 A floating line can be a good choice for fly fishing for smallmouth bass in lakes, as it can be used to fish a variety of different flies and techniques.